 The lack of standard operational procedures regarding the issuance, content and relevance of medical reports in the asylum procedure has been highlighted in the particular case of survivors of torture and/or serious violence.
 According to the available information, medical reports are currently not issued based on the methodology laid down in the Istanbul Protocol.

-According to CPR’s observations in the course of 2021, the procedures to be followed by the authorities in order to request medical evaluations (including concerning mental health) are also unclear.
+According to CPR’s observations in the course of 2022, the procedures and criteria followed by the authorities in order to request medical evaluations (including concerning mental health) were also unclear.

 Article 15(2) Asylum Act.

 Italian Council for Refugees et al., Time for Needs: Listening, Healing, Protecting, October 2017, available at: https://bit.ly/3gEoe1T.